Weather Proverbs and Prognostics: Rain and Clouds

 For daily wit & wisdom, sign up for the Almanac newsletter.

 Predict the weather with our collection of weather proverbs and folklore about rain and clouds.
+Which is your favorite?

 - Unusual clearness in the atmosphere, with distant objects seen distinctly, indicates rain.

 - Red sky at night, sailor’s delight.
 Red sky at morning, sailor take warning.

 - Evening red and morning gray are sure signs of a fine day.
 Evening gray and morning red, put on your hat or you’ll wet your head.

 - If it rains before seven, it will clear before eleven.